ToneDexter II Support

 If you are using a uni-directional mic such as a typical cardioid, you can train in your living room, in your kitchen, and yes even in your car.
 (Never train and drive and the same time!)

 The point is that you don’t need a refined acoustic space because the WaveMap picks up very little of the room sound.
-An omni-directional mic, will pick up more of the room sound, so best to avoid overly live rooms.
+An omni-directional mic, will pick up more of the room sound, so if using an omni it’s best to avoid overly live rooms.
 A typical bedroom or living room will work just fine.

 What difference does the mic make in creating WaveMaps?